Scalable Drift Monitoring in Medical Imaging AI

-The MMC+ metric combines distance metrics from multiple from $C$ components into a single metric.
-Since, the metrics for each component have different ranges, we first normalize them.
-For the $c$-th component, we calculate normalization parameters by finding the mean $\sshift^{(c)}$ and standard deviation $\sscale^{(c)}$ of the distance metric $\metricos^{(c)}$ between each possible detection window $W_k$ within the reference set $R$ and the remainder of the reference set $\hat{R}_k$ , defined as:
+The MMC+ metric combines distance metrics from all components $c$ into a single metric.
+Since the metrics for each component have different ranges, we first normalize them.
+For the $c$-th component, we calculate normalization parameters by finding the mean $\sshift^{(c)}$ and standard deviation $\sscale^{(c)}$ of the comparison measure $\metricos^{(c)}$ between each possible detection window $W_k$ within the reference set $R$ and the remainder of the reference set $\hat{R}_k$, defined as:

+In addition to normalization, each component is assigned a weight, and the weights sum to one.
+These weights can be set manually or derived from a heuristic that reflects a component's importance or reliability, such as the strength of its association with model performance.

-In addition to normalization, we weight each component to reflect its importance or reliability in the final unified score.
-For component $c$, we calculate a weight value \(\sweight^{(c)}\) based on the absolute value of the Pearson correlation coefficient ($\rho$) between the model performance and the distance metric.Here, performance is measured using the area under the receiver operating characteristic curve (AUROC), denoted as $a(W_k)$, where $W_k$ represents each detection window within the reference set $R$.
-Like the normalization calculation, the distance metric is computed between $W_k$ and the remainder of the reference set, $\hat{R}_k$.
+For a weight derived from a component's association with performance, we compute a value \(\sweight^{(c)}\) from the absolute value of the Pearson correlation coefficient ($\rho$) between the distributional comparison measure and model performance.
+Here, performance is measured using the area under the receiver operating characteristic curve (AUROC), denoted as $a(W_k)$, where $W_k$ represents each detection window within the reference set $R$.
+Like the normalization calculation, the comparison measure is computed between $W_k$ and the remainder of the reference set, $\hat{R}_k$.